-The application included a Water and Sewerage Servicing Assessment and an Environmental Assessment.
-The Water and Sewerage Servicing Assessment provides an overview of potential impacts to the aguifer and natural environment in conjunction with the feasibility for the proposed subdivision to meet servicing requirements.
-The Environmental Assessment provides greater detail on the natural environment by inventorying the sensitive ecosystems, wildlife and non-riparian watercourses and wetlands.
-The Environmental Assessment also included recommendations for the proposed rezoning and subdivision application in keeping with the development permit guidelines.
+The Water and Sewerage Servicing Assessment and Environmental Assessment (Appendix G) submitted as part of the application provided an overview of potential impacts to the aquifer and natural environment.
+The Water and Sewerage Servicing Assessment concluded that there appears to be sufficient area to provide adequate on-site sewage and that the likelihood that new private groundwater wells with sustained yields of 2,500 litres/day can be completed for proposed Lots 1 and 3 is high.
+The Environmental Assessment provided an inventory of the sensitive ecosystems, wildlife and non-riparian watercourses and wetlands associated with the subject property, and included recommendations for the proposed rezoning and subdivision application in keeping with the development permit guidelines.

-Should Bylaw No. 4616 be approved, the property could be subdivided into three parcels.
-At the time of subdivision, the owner will be required to obtain a development permit to address the Steep Slopes, Shoreline Protection, and Sensitive Ecosystem DP guidelines and authorize the activity.
-Based on the information provided by the applicants and the policies of the OCP, staff recommend that the rezoning application be referred to the Shirley-Jordan River APC, appropriate CRD departments, First Nations, and external agencies for comment.
+Should Bylaw No. 4616 be adopted, the property could be subdivided into three parcels.
+At the time of subdivision, the owner will be required to obtain a development permit to address the Steep Slopes, Shoreline Protection, and Sensitive Ecosystem DP guidelines and authorize any land alteration or construction activity.
+The subdivision application will also require compliance with MoTI, Island Health and CRD standards, including proof of potable water and onsite septic.